 What Goes With This Blackened Salmon Recipe

 This blackened salmon is a versatile dish, green beans and asparagus are good when in season.
 Or keep it simple and low calorie by just pairing a salmon fillet with a simple green salad and skipping the starch.
 Since blackened salmon is a kind of Cajun dish, you could go with more traditional Southern sides if you wanted.
-Mexican Rice would work nicely.
+I like to pair this with these green beans and bacon.

 Top Tips For This Blackened Salmon Recipe